Sight Words for Kindergarteners: How To Teach Sight Words Correctly

 The most significant concern, however, lies in the long-term impact of this approach: Reading Comprehension.

 Memorizing words doesn’t necessarily foster an understanding of how those words fit into larger sentences or stories.
-Looking ahead two to three years, when your child is in the 2nd or 3rd grade, this method might mean they recognize words by sight but struggle to understand how those words contribute to the meaning of a sentence or a story.
+Looking ahead to two to three years, when your child is in the 2nd or 3rd grade, this method might mean they recognize words by sight but struggle to understand how those words contribute to the meaning of a sentence or a story.
 This is why I advocate for methods that not only teach words but also build a deeper understanding and appreciation of reading.

 What if my child's teacher prefers memorization?